Saving for a down payment is a big undertaking and often a major hurdle to buying a house.

 Offer low down payment options and down payment assistance can come from gifts or grants.

-Civista is pleased to annually offer grants through the Federal Home Loan Bank of Cincinnati’s Welcome Home Loan Program.
-Funds are limited and offered on a first-come, first-served basis.
+Civista is pleased to offer various homebuyer grant opportunities like the Civista Community View Home Loan and the Federal Home Loan Bank of Cincinnati’s Welcome Home Loan Program.

 - An FHA loan is insured by the Federal Housing Authority.

 - Gift money and grants may fund your down payment.

 - FHA Mortgage Insurance is required through the life of the loan.
 The premium is calculated based on the loan amount.

 - A VA loan is backed by the Veterans Administration to help veterans and their families purchase a home outside of conventional mortgage standards.